Knee Replacement Surgery at Wake Forest Baptist Health in North Carolina

 Rehabilitation (rehab) after a total knee replacement is intensive.
 You will work with a physical therapist during your hospital stay, and continue with an exercise program after you return home.
 Some patients may need to go to a specialized rehab center for more treatment.
 Total rehab after surgery will take several months.

-The main goal of rehab is to allow you to bend your knee at least 90 degrees—enough to do daily activities, such as walking, climbing stairs, sitting in and getting up from chairs, and getting in and out of a car.
+The main goal of knee surgery rehab is to allow you to bend your knee at least 90 degrees—enough to do daily activities, such as walking, climbing stairs, sitting in and getting up from chairs, and getting in and out of a car.
 Most people can bend more, but it depends on how much bend you had before surgery.

 Most people start to walk with a walker or crutches the day after surgery and can bear weight on the knee if it is comfortable.
 After you go home, your doctor may recommend: